ccaper/pokemon-battle/README.md

 ## Tech Stack

-1. Node above 7 for promises with async await
+1. Node 7 or above for promises with async await
 2. Express server
 3. webpack for simple sass and HTML to handle non API 404's
 4. PUG template engine for non API 404's